amegh-ts/weather-app/README.md

     npm start
     ```

-4. The backend server will be running on `http://localhost:8000` by default.
+4. The backend server will be running on `http://localhost:5000`.

 ## Usage